anabeloff/RNAseqFun/RNAseqFungi_manual.md

 For steps 1,2 and 4 you need to specify variables with paths to S3 buckets and working directories (see 'OnInstance\_quali.sh' for details).

-For step 3, the container on start initiates the script, which reqires certain variables for proper run (see 'InContainer\_quali.sh' for details).
+For step 3, the container on start initiates the script, which requires certain variables for proper run (see 'InContainer\_quali.sh' for details).
 But in general there is one main variable `ANALYSIS`.
 It has three options "qualimap", "trimm" and "fastqc".

 To run initial quality check with FastQC specify `ANALYSIS="fastqc"` and make sure files in the working directory.

-**FASTQ files NOTE**: 'InContainer\_quali.sh' script is looking for files with **.fastq.gz** extention and names must contain **\_R1** or **\_R2** for paired reads.
+**FASTQ files NOTE**: 'InContainer\_quali.sh' script is looking for files with **.fastq.gz** extension and names must contain **\_R1** or **\_R2** for paired reads.

-As in this project quality of sequencing data was not too good, thus files reqired some trimming.
+As in this project quality of sequencing data was not too good, thus files required some trimming.
 First we specify `ANALYSIS="trimm"` and additional options for Trimmomatic.
 Here is an example used in this project:

     CROP_LEN=60
     MIN_LEN=36